Barbados: Music

+In 2021, Rihanna was appointed as a National Hero of the country by Prime Minister Mia Mottley, during its presidential inauguration, which served to mark the country becoming a republic.

 Sports

 As in other Caribbean countries of British colonial heritage, cricket is very popular on the island.
 The West Indies cricket team usually includes several Barbadian players.
-In addition to several warm-up matches and six "Super Eight" matches, the country hosted the final of the 2007 Cricket World Cup.
-Barbados has produced many great cricketers including Sir Garfield Sobers, Sir Frank Worrell, Sir Clyde Walcott, Sir Everton Weekes, Gordon Greenidge, Wes Hall, Charlie Griffith, Joel Garner, Desmond Haynes and Malcolm Marshall.
+In addition to several warm-up, group stage and few "Super Eight" matches, the country hosted the final of the 2007 Cricket World Cup and 2024 ICC Men's T20 World Cup.

-In Track and Field Obadele Thompson won a bronze medal in the 100m at the 2000 Summer Olympic Games He's the first to win an Olympic medal, Other Olympic medallists include Shaunae Miller-Uibo.
-He is also the only Bajan to run sub 10 and sub 20 over 100m and 200m.
+In Track and Field, sprinter Obadele Thompson won a bronze medal in the 100m at the 2000 Summer Olympic Games.
+As of August 2022, he was the first Olympics medalist in the Barbados.

-Ryan Brathwaite won a gold medal in the 110 metres hurdles at the 2009 World Championships in Athletics in Berlin.

 Rugby is also popular in Barbados.

-Horse racing takes place at the Historic Garrison Savannah close to Bridgetown.
-Spectators can pay for admission to the stands, or else can watch races from the public "rail", which encompasses the track.

 Basketball is an increasingly popular sport, played at school or college.
-Barbados's national team has shown some unexpected results as in the past it beat many much larger countries.
+The Barbados men's national team has additionally shown some international success, including a fifth-place finish in the 2006 Commonwealth Games.

-Polo is very popular amongst the rich elite on the island and the "High-Goal" Apes Hill team is based at the St James's Club.
-It is also played at the private Holders Festival ground.
+Polo is very popular among the rich elite on the island and the "High-Goal" Apes Hill team is based at the St James's Club.

 In golf, the Barbados Open, played at Royal Westmoreland Golf Club, was an annual stop on the European Seniors Tour from 2000 to 2009.
 In December 2006 the WGC-World Cup took place at the country's Sandy Lane resort on the Country Club course, an 18-hole course designed by Tom Fazio.
 The Barbados Golf Club is another course on the island.
-It has hosted the Barbados Open on several occasions.

 Volleyball is also popular and is mainly played indoors.

 Tennis is gaining popularity and Barbados is home to Darian King, who has achieved a career-high ranking of 106 in May 2017 and has played in the 2016 Summer Olympics and the 2017 US Open.

 Motorsports also play a role, with Rally Barbados occurring each summer and being listed on the FIA NACAM calendar.
-Also, the Bushy Park Circuit hosted the Race of Champions and Global RallyCross Championship in 2014.
+Also, the Bushy Park Circuit hosted the Race of Champions in 2014.